-Where to Register a Car in Michigan for the First Time
+How to Register a Vehicle in Michigan

-- Proof of identification.
+- Proof of identification for the vehicle owner

 How to Register a New Car in Michigan

 Owners of new vehicles purchased from a dealer pay the car registration cost and submit the necessary paperwork at the time of signing for the new vehicle.
 The dealer should know the details about how to register a car in Michigan and be able to ask the driver to provide any additional information required for the vehicle’s registration from the beginning.
 The dealer will then provide copies of all registration network to the new vehicle owner for his or her records.

 MI dealers are authorized to issue temporary tags for drivers who would like to drive new vehicles off the lot.
 These papers and plates are generally valid for 15 days while the driver awaits his or her permanent plates.

 How much is car the registration of used vehicles in Michigan?
 There is a standard schedules of fees for different types of car registration and title requests issued by the SOS, with the registration of new or used vehicles generally carrying the same fee.
 In order to register a vehicle, new owners of used vehicles must gather the necessary paperwork and visit their nearest SOS office with the appropriate application fee to request a new title, registration and license plates.

 There is no car registration form that Michigan vehicle owners must complete before visiting the SOS with the necessary documentation.
 It is recommended that the seller of the vehicle and the buyer both visit the SOS to complete the necessary transfer and new car registration, though it is not necessary.
 Drivers have a three-day window in which they can drive a newly purchased car home without having any license plates and not face any penalties.
 A late fee will be processed if the required documentation has not been submitted within 15 days of the title transfer.

 How to Register a Car in Michigan as a New Resident